verlane/trans-anywhere/README.md

 The wordlist is contained in `WordList.txt`.
 Each line represents a word.
 The list can be edited with a text editor, but ensure the editor supports larger files before doing so!
 Some may crash or hang upon editing such files.

-Settings are stored in `Settings.ini` in the program directory.
-This contains a few more settings not accessible in the settings dialog, mainly the key settings.

-Key settings are URL encoded lists of key names such as `Space` and `d` where each entry is separated by a newline (the URL encoded version of a newline is `%0A`).
-They can be edited to change the keys accepted by the program.

 ### Translation

-You should set `Your Languages` you are familiar in order and enjoy with AHK.
+You should set `Your Languages` you are familiar with in order and enjoy with AHK.

-Licence
+License
 -------

 This program uses [Autocomplete by Uberi](https://github.com/Uberi/Autocomplete), [IME.ahk](https://w.atwiki.jp/eamat/pages/17.html), [AutoHotkey-JSON](https://github.com/cocobelgica/AutoHotkey-JSON)